Got questions about how to use Substack as a publisher? Search this document for answers.

 Can I import my archives?

-Yes, but it’s a manual process for now.
+Otherwise, you can import posts manually.
 Just copy-and-paste each post into the Substack editor.
 Once each post has been published, you can go into that post’s settings and change the publication date so that it matches the date of original publication.

 Do you offer custom domains?